 Maybe it's exactly the wrong time to admit this, given that today's the film's tenth anniversary, but the 14-year-old me totally did not "get" Mean Girls.
-It was less stylized than Clueless, less sophisticated than Heathers, and 100 times less cool than Cruel Intentions.
+It was less stylised than Clueless, less sophisticated than Heathers, and about a hundred times less cool than Cruel Intentions.
 Mean Girls showed up late to the party with its monogrammed tote bag, and expected everybody to quote it to death.
 And quite a lot of the time, they did.
-In hindsight—or more importantly, after watching it with a full-blown, adult-sized hangover—it's a different story.
-But at the time it felt like something relatively unremarkable, with the bonus addition of Lindsay Lohan and huge budget.
+In hindsight – or, more importantly, after watching it with a full-blown, adult-sized hangover – it's a different story.
+But at the time it felt like something relatively unremarkable, with the bonus addition of Lindsay Lohan and a whole lot of budget.